datalad/datalad/paper.md

 The development process of DataLad is not isolated from its foundational building blocks.
 For every new feature or bug fix the most appropriate software layer is determined to maximize the size of the benefitting user base and, importantly, also the associated developer audience.
 This strategy aims to achieve a robust integration with the larger open source software ecosystem, and simultaneously minimize the total technical debt carried solely by the DataLad development team.
-Consequently, DataLad development is tightly connected to and involves constant communication with the git-annex project and its main developer Joey Hess [@git-annex:projects-datalad].
+Consequently, DataLad development is tightly connected to and involves frequent communication with the git-annex project and its main developer Joey Hess [@git-annex:projects-datalad].
 To guarantee robust operation across various deployments, DataLad heavily utilizes continuous integration platforms (Appveyor, GitHub actions, and Travis CI) for testing DataLad core, building and testing git-annex (in a dedicated [github.com/datalad/git-annex](https://github.com/datalad/git-annex)), and integration testing with DataLad extensions ([datalad-extensions](https://github.com/datalad/datalad-extensions/)).

 ## Contributions

-DataLad is free and open source software and encourages unconstrained use and re-use in any context.
+DataLad is free and open source software and encourages unconstrained use and reuse in any context.
 Therefore, DataLad is released under [DFSG](https://en.wikipedia.org/wiki/Debian_Free_Software_Guidelines)- and [OSI](https://opensource.org/osd)-compliant MIT/Expat license.
 License terms for reused components in the code-base are provided in the [COPYING](https://github.com/datalad/datalad/blob/master/COPYING) file.
 The project aims to promote contributions rather than detached developments in forks and anyone is highly welcome to contribute to DataLad in any form under these terms.
 Technical and procedural guidelines for such contributions can be found in the [CONTRIBUTING.md](https://github.com/datalad/datalad/blob/master/CONTRIBUTING.md) file shipped within DataLad's source repository.
-Contributors are acknowledged on the project website, and also credited in the form of co-authorship in the zenodo-based archival of software releases.
+Contributors are acknowledged on the project website, and also credited in the form of co-authorship in the Zenodo-based archival of software releases.
 All co-authors of this paper as well as the contributors acknowledged below have added to the project with code- or non-code-based contributions, and we thank past, present, and future contributors of this community for their involvement and work.

 [comment2]: <> (# Author Contributions: if desired/needed -- or drop altogether.)